-To calculate the associated emissions, a survey was sent in 2022 to employees to understand their mobility patterns at country level in most of the geographies in which the organization operates (Portugal, Spain, Turkey).
+To calculate the associated emissions, a survey will be sent to employees every two years to understand their mobility patterns at country level in most of the geographies in which the organization operates (Portugal, Spain, Turkey).
 Andorra was accounted as Spain.